The Most Beautiful Places in the World Are Hidden in Plain Sight

 Long Island, Bahamas

-There are some spectacular beaches in the Caribbean.
-And some other-world crazy cenotes in Mexico.
-Dean's Blue Hole combines the two -- albeit underwater -- and is the largest blue hole in world.
-Although honestly, the white sand beach and limestone walls that surround the hole could make this list as well, they're equally as stunning.
-That said, descend past the initial 60ft bottleneck and Dean’s Blue Hole opens into one of the largest underwater cenotes in the world, complete with turquoise water, seahorses, and tropical fish (it's a hotspot for tarpon and snapper).
+There are some spectacular beaches in the Caribbean and otherworld crazy cenotes in Mexico.
+Dean's Blue Hole combines the two—albeit underwater—and is the largest blue hole in the world.
+Surrounded by a stunning white-sand beach and limestone walls, you’ll have to get past the initial 60-foot bottleneck before Dean’s Blue Hole opens into one of the largest underwater cenotes on the globe, complete with turquoise water, seahorses, and tropical fish (it's a hotspot for tarpon and snapper).
 Clear visibility and no current make it a place as scenic below the surface as above.

 Misiones Province, Argentina

-Iguazu Falls aren't that obscure, but they're probably just another one on your mental list of big waterfalls to visit some day, up there with Niagara and Victoria.
-Which sells them WAY short.
-This isn't so much a waterfall but a venerable city of waterfalls -- 250 of them stretching nearly two miles -- that dumps 53,000 cubic feet of water PER SECOND.
+Iguazu Falls aren't that obscure, but they're probably just another one on your list of big waterfalls to visit someday, up there with Niagara and Victoria—which sells them way too short.
+This isn't so much a waterfall but a venerable city of waterfalls—250 of them stretching nearly two miles—that dumps 53,000 cubic feet of water per second.
 Throw in the fact that they're located in a gorgeous South American rainforest, and you’ve pretty much got one of the most impressive feats of nature on the planet.